 Artistic techniques and materials

-Digital art, digital painting, color page, featured on pixiv (for anime/manga), trending on artstation, precise line-art, tarot card, character design, concept art, symmetry, golden ratio, evocative, award winning, shiny, smooth, surreal, divine, celestial, elegant, oil painting, soft, fascinating, fine art
+Digital art, digital painting, color page, featured on pixiv (for anime/manga), trending on artstation, precise line-art, tarot card, character design, concept art, symmetry, golden ratio, evocative, award winning, shiny, smooth, surreal, divine, celestial, elegant, oil painting, soft, watercolor, washed color, fascinating, fine art

 Camera view and quality

-ultra wide-angle, wide-angle, aerial view, massive scale, street level view, landscape, panoramic, bokeh, fisheye, dutch angle, low angle, extreme long-shot, long shot, close-up, extreme close-up, highly detailed, depth of field (or dof), 4k, 8k uhd, ultra realistic, studio quality, octane render,
+ultra wide-angle, wide-angle, aerial view, GoPro, massive scale, street level view, landscape, panoramic, bokeh, fisheye, long exposure, dutch angle, low angle, extreme long-shot, medium shot, long shot, close-up, extreme close-up, cowboy shot, medium cowboy shot, full shot, medium full shot, establishing shot, upper body, full body, highly detailed, depth of field (or dof), 4k, 8k uhd, photorealistic, ultra realistic, studio quality, octane render

 Style and composition

-If your prompt starts getting long, you may see very varied results, with emphasis on different things in every generation.
+If your prompt starts getting long, you may see very varied results, you can emphasize or de-emphasize certain words using (parentheses) and +/- signs when forging.

 If your generations frequently feature things you don’t like, try including them in [brackets] to refine your asset generation.